iamandyjones/js-notes/_posts/2018-08-01-es6-destructuring-syntax.md

 The round braces are required when using destructuring without assignment as without the object literal on the left is considered a block instead.

-The round braces must be preceeded by a semi colon or it may be used to execute a function on the previous line.
+The round braces must be followed by a semi colon or it may be used to execute a function on the previous line.

 Assigning to new variable names: